The Sweet Taste of Amberbock!

 The History and Characteristics of Amber Bock

 Amber Bock is a unique dark lager beer brewed by Michelob, made with 100-percent malt including dark-roasted black and caramel malts and all-imported hops.
 It is characterized by its deep amber color and full-bodied flavor, with hints of caramel sweetness.
 This beer pairs perfectly with manchego cheese or sesame chicken to bring out its full flavor.
-Amber Bock has a smooth texture and a crisp finish that make it a great choice for any craft beer lover.
+Amber Bock has a smooth texture and a crisp finish that make it a great choice for any lover.

 Tasting Notes for Michelob Amber